-However, calculating a Chapter 13 plan payment can be very complex, especially if you owe back taxes, are behind on mortgage payments, owe more money on your vehicle than it is worth, or have substantial property that exceeds the bankruptcy exemptions.
+However, calculating a Chapter 13 plan payment can be very complex, especially if you owe back taxes, are behind on mortgage payments, owe more money on your vehicle than it is worth, or have a substantial property that exceeds the bankruptcy exemptions.

 Most individuals find that hiring a bankruptcy attorney is worthwhile to ensure they do not pay more than necessary through their Chapter 13 plan.

 Step Five: Filing Your Chapter 13 Bankruptcy Case

 When all forms are complete and you have your certificate of completion for your Credit Counseling Course, you must file the forms and the certificate with the bankruptcy court where you live.
 You must pay the required filing fee and also file your proposed Chapter 13 plan, which must be served to all creditors and parties in interest.